Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 I thought it was funny at the time.

 A thirty-something-year-old man who can’t afford basic household necessities is a giant waving hobosexual red flag.
-He doesn’t care for himself because he’s looking for someone else to take care of him.
+He doesn’t care for himself because he’s looking for someone else to care for him.

 It doesn’t have to be you.